The All-American Road: Scenic Byway 12

 Exploring Scenic Byway 12

 This is one pretty epic road.
-We've dedicated an entire road trip itinerary to Scenic Byway 12 to help make sense of it all.
 Sure, the whole drive can be completed in three hours if you're just passing through.
-But on the other hand — our four day suggested itinerary still only cracks the surface thanks to its proximity to multiple state parks (Kodachrome Basin, Escalante Petrified Forest, Anasazi State Park Museum), national parks (Bryce Canyon and Capitol Reef), scenic backways for well-prepared travelers (Cottonwood Canyon, Hole-in-the-Rock, Burr Trail, Hell's Backbone) and virtually endless outdoor recreation options on the expansive Dixie National Forest.
+But even a four-day itinerary would just scratch the surface thanks to the byway's proximity to multiple state parks (Kodachrome Basin, Escalante Petrified Forest, Anasazi State Park Museum), national parks (Bryce Canyon and Capitol Reef), scenic backways for well-prepared travelers (Cottonwood Canyon, Hole-in-the-Rock, Burr Trail, Hell's Backbone) and virtually endless outdoor recreation options on the expansive Dixie National Forest.

 For now.
 Let's focus on the road ahead: Hit the pedal straight through to the various geological oddities along the Grand Staircase-Escalante National Monument or check out the many other stops along the way.
 Scenic Byway 12 begins to the west in Panguitch and ends in Torrey to the northeast.
 It connects Bryce Canyon and Capitol Reef national parks, and, of course, brings visitors to a number of other amazing destinations along the way.